Ponca cfb0fcc680f97b3ab7288990161ce80053655869

 Warning

-You should avoid data of low magnitude (i.e., 1 should be a significant value) to get good results; thus rescaling might be necessary.
+You should avoid data of very low (i.e., 1 should be a significant value) or very high (e.g., georeferenced coordinates) magnitude to get good results; thus global rescaling might be necessary.

 Basic Outputs